Overview

 Best Practices

-Pro tip: Use the persona parameter to tailor responses to your specific use case without changing your prompts.
+Pro tip: Use the [persona] parameter to tailor responses to your specific use case without changing your prompts.

 Always keep your API key secure and never expose it in client-side code.
 Use environment variables or secure key management systems.